Libertarian Party (United States): Crime and capital punishment

 Shortly before the 2000 elections, the party released a "Libertarian Party Program on Crime" in which they criticize the failures of a recently proposed Omnibus Crime Bill, especially detailing how it expands the list of capital crimes.
 Denouncing Federal executions, they also describe how the party would increase and safeguard the rights of the accused in legal settings as well as limit the use of excessive force by police.
 Instead, criminal laws would be reduced to violations of the rights of others through either force or fraud with maximum restitution given to victims of the criminals or negligent persons.
 In 2016, the party expanded their platform to officially support the repeal of capital punishment.

 Freedom of speech and censorship

-The Libertarian Party supports unrestricted freedom of speech and is opposed to any kind of censorship, as it claims it is the only party that fully supports the First Amendment.
+The Libertarian Party supports unrestricted freedom of speech and is opposed to any kind of censorship, as it says it is the only party that fully supports the First Amendment.
 The party describes the issue in its website: "We defend the rights of individuals to unrestricted freedom of speech, freedom of the press and the right of individuals to dissent from government itself. [...]
 We oppose any abridgment of the freedom of speech through government censorship, regulation or control of communications media."
-The party claims it is the only political party in the United States "with an explicit stand against censorship of computer communications in its platform".
+The party says it is the only political party in the United States "with an explicit stand against censorship of computer communications in its platform".